Instructor audio file (17 min)

 Other so called 'temperament tests' are only good for that moment in time when a pup is tested, since dog temperament and learning is affected so much by the environment he lives in and he is shaped by experience.
-The tests done when the puppies are still with the litter (see the Selection of a Reputable Breeder lecture) are especially non-predictive of future temperament according to research, even if they are done by knowedgeable experienced people.
+The tests done when the puppies are still with the litter (see the Selection of a Reputable Breeder lecture) are especially non-predictive of future temperament according to research, even if they are done by knowledgeable experienced people.
 If the tests are used, they must be reassessed periodically to see how the pup has changed.
 Even just simple learning can significantly change the outcome in a few days time.

 What the test WILL do is to help you rule out dogs as candidates as they will show undesirable behaviours such as fear or aggression.
 If any of these appear, stop testing as the dog is not a suitable candidate and the tester risks getting hurt.

-The more simple temperament tests start to have more ability to predict the future adult dog if they are done at 18 mos, once the dog’s temperament is set for life.
+The more simple temperament tests start to have more ability to predict the future adult dog if they are done at 18 months, once the dog’s temperament is set for life.
 It is always a good idea to hire an experienced local behaviourist or knowledgable positive reinforcement trainer to help you evaluate a potential candidate and the environment he is coming from.
 A third party who is not emotionally involved may see what you miss.
 This person can save you much heartache as well as time, cost and energy.

 If you are considering a dog that is far away from you, definitely hire an unbiased dog professional to check out the dog, and the seller, adopter as well as the environment the dog is in.
 Whether you or someone else interacts with the dogs, video tape the interactions and take notes about the interactions to refer to later.
 You’ll get a different perspective (more enlightening) from the video than you do in person.
 It's more objective.